James-Knapton/Java-Email-System/README.md

-A multithreaded e-mail system in Java which uses the c3p0 connection pooling library to pool client connections to the database for storing, reading and deleting emails.
+A multithreaded e-mail system in Java which allows clients to send, read and delete emails.
 It also allows clients to send attachments with emails (images, text files and audio clips).